devchallenges-io/curriculum/3-javascript/1-javascript/3-js-functions.md

   - To write cleaner and more maintainable JavaScript functions, keep your functions small and focused on a single task, use descriptive names for functions and parameters, avoid side effects, and adhere to consistent coding styles.
 Additionally, always document your code.
 ---

-# Mastering JavaScript Functions: Your Ultimate Guide to Callbacks, Arrow Functions, and More
+# JavaScript Functions: Your Ultimate Guide to Callbacks, Arrow Functions, and More

 JavaScript functions are the building blocks of modern web development, encapsulating reusable code that developers can invoke as needed.
 These functions are not just about performing a task or calculating values; they play a pivotal role in structuring the code, ensuring it's maintainable and scalable.
 Mastering JavaScript functions leads to more efficient coding, aids in problem-solving, and contributes to the creation of sophisticated web applications.